 Reported breeding are now only seven above 1974 levels.
 Difficulty of acquisition is surely the only reason as Pionus are perfect aviary birds and nest readily in suitable conditions.
 This was once the best-known Pionus species in aviculture.
-Now Maximilian’s Parrots are more numerous.
+Now Maximilian’s Parrots or the Scaly-headed Parrot are more numerous.

 Southern Costa Rica in Central America, throughout the northern part of South America as far as northern Bolivia and central Brazil.
 This is the most widespread member of the genus.

 A young bird, whether hand-reared or recently removed (weaned) from its parents, is much more suitable for the average household than a large parrot such as an Amazon.
 Less noisy and less excitable (except perhaps males in breeding condition), they also have a delightful temperament.